Generic Name: bictegravir, emtricitabine, and tenofovir alafenamide (bik-TEG-ra-vir, em-trye-SYE-ta-been, ten-OF-oh-vir al-a-FEN-a-mide) (Oral route)

 - For treatment of HIV infection:

-- Adults—1 tablet once a day.
+- Adults and children weighing 25 kilograms (kg) or more—1 tablet once a day.
 This medicine contains 50 milligrams (mg) bictegravir, 200 mg emtricitabine, and 25 mg tenofovir alafenamide.

 - For treatment of HIV infection: